 Commercial break: You have to read the itty-bitty type at the bottom of the page to learn this is an ad for Bionic Commando.

 Trivia time: This is the last of only two appearances of Wyatt Wingfoot’s sister Wynona.
 There’s a weird bit of continuity where she says her father is a man named Black Eagle, whereas back in vol. 1 issue #51 Wyatt said his father was dead.
 Most fans hand-wave this by saying that Wynona is actually Wyatt’s stepsister, but this isn’t explicitly stated in the comic.

 What’s Galactus’ Punisher robot doing here?
-The last time we saw the robot was in Silver Surfer vol 3 #17, where it was destroyed after learning to talk (!) to the Surfer.
+The last time we saw the robot was in Silver Surfer vol 3 #17, where it was destroyed after learning to talk (!).
 The Marvel Wiki says the Wizard “presumably” recovered the robot and rebuilt it.
-An alternate explanation is that there is a whole bunch of these robots, some of which are employed by Galactus and some employed by the alien Rigellians.
+An alternate explanation is that we’ve seen a whole bunch of these robots running around the Marvel Universe, some of which are employed by Galactus and some employed by the alien Rigellians.
 (Tana Nile from the Daydreamers spinoff miniseries was a Rigellian.)